Nippu Jiji: World War II and later years

 Martial law was declared in Hawaii a few hours after the December 7, 1941 attack on Pearl Harbor, and Governor Joseph Poindexter conceded his authority to Commanding General Walter Short.
 Five days later the Nippu Jiji, along with every other Japanese-language newspaper, was forced to close.
 Yasutaro Soga and others at the paper were interned.
-However, the military government soon discovered that without the Japanese newspapers they had no way of communicating with the many Issei who could not read English, and on January 9, 1942 the Nippu Jiji and its main pre-war rival, the Hawaii Hochi, were ordered to reopen and operate under Short's directives.
+However, the military government soon discovered that without the Japanese newspapers they had no way of communicating with the many Issei who could not read English, and on January 9, 1942, the Nippu Jiji and its main pre-war rival, the Hawaii Hochi, were ordered to reopen and operate under Short's directives.
 Military supervising staff were assigned by the censorship office, and took over administration of the newspaper and much of the English writing.
 Existing staff members translated the English articles into Japanese, which were then sent on to FBI or Army linguists for approval before going into print.
-As part of the military government's policy of pushing for the assimilation and Americanization of the Islands' Japanese American population, both papers were forced to change their names to English titles, and on November 2, 1942 the Nippu Jiji became the Hawaii Times (and would continue to publish under this name until its closure).
+As part of the military government's policy of pushing for the assimilation and Americanization of the Islands' Japanese American population, both papers were forced to change their names to English titles, and on November 2, 1942, the Nippu Jiji became the Hawaii Times (and would continue to publish under this name until its closure).

 With the Hawaii Herald (formerly the Hawaii Hochi) as its only competition during the war, the Times maintained its place in the community as an influential and widely read newspaper, and continued to reach a large audience for years after the war.
-The paper closed in 1985, and nearly 30,000 photos and documents left behind were claimed by University of Hawai'i at Manoa Professor Dennis M. Ogawa and the Hawaii Times Photo Archives Foundation.
+The paper closed in 1985, and nearly 30,000 photos and documents left behind were claimed by University of Hawaiʻi at Mānoa Professor Dennis M. Ogawa and the Hawaii Times Photo Archives Foundation.
 The collection is currently being processed for public access.